-Let’s find out how Data Loss Prevention (DLP) solutions can help media and entertainment companies safeguarding their sensitive data.
+Data Loss Prevention (DLP) solutions, like Endpoint Protector by CoSoSys, can help media and entertainment companies safeguard their sensitive data.

-As a result of the BYOD (Bring Your Own Device) and COPE (Corporate-Owned, Personally-Enabled) policies adopted by an increasing number of media and entertainment companies and the proliferation of devices at the workplace, risks related to security and privacy became primary concerns.
-From a security standpoint these trends can be a sinkhole if users are unaware of the risks associated with carrying valuable business data with them.
+As a result of BYOD (Bring Your Own Device) and COPE (Corporate-Owned, Personally-Enabled) policies adopted by an increasing number of media and entertainment companies and the proliferation of devices at the workplace, risks related to security and privacy become primary concerns.
+From a security standpoint, these trends can be a sinkhole if users are unaware of the risks associated with carrying valuable business data with them.

-With DLP solutions businesses can ensure that end users do not send potentially sensitive or critical information outside the corporate network.
-Endpoint Protector’s Device Control module is a cross-platform functionality, that allows to control the portable devices (USB storage devices, printers, iPads etc.) connected to the computers and to monitor all transfers of data to authorized devices.
+With a DLP solution, businesses can ensure that end-users do not send potentially sensitive or critical information outside the corporate network.
+Endpoint Protector’s Device Control is a cross-platform functionality that enables the control of portable devices (i.e., USB storage devices, printers, iPads) connected to computers, and monitors all transfers of data to authorized devices.

 Content Aware Protection

-In order to provide premium content in a profitable way, media and entertainment companies should employ an ongoing process to protect sensitive data against unauthorized usage and distribution.
-With content aware protection companies can ensure that sensitive data doesn’t leave the organization and/or gets in the hands of inappropriate persons through various exit points and online applications.
+In order to provide profitable premium content, media and entertainment companies should employ an ongoing process to protect sensitive data against unauthorized usage and distribution.
+With content aware protection, companies can ensure that sensitive data doesn’t leave the organization and/or get into the hands of unauthorized users through various exit points and online applications.

-The Content Aware Protection module of Endpoint Protector makes it possible to block the transmission of files depending on the file type.
-This option includes graphic files (JPEG, BMP, PSD, TIFF etc.), office files (Word, excel, Powerpoint, Pdf etc.), archive files (Zip, Ace, Rar etc.), media files (mov, avi, wav, m3u etc.) and other files.
-Filters can be created based on predefined content, like Aadhaar number or phone number, thus blocking the transmission of the selected sensitive data.
-The newly introduced Deep Packet Inspection feature allows the whitelisting and blacklisting of specific URLs.
-This module has predefined policies that help companies achieve compliance with different regulations and it allows the creation of new policies as well.
+Filters can be created based on predefined content, such as Social Security number, Aadhaar number, and phone number, blocking the transmission of the selected sensitive data.
+The Deep Packet Inspection feature allows the whitelisting and blacklisting of specific URLs and includes predefined policies that help companies achieve compliance with different regulations as well as allowing the creation of new policies.

-With accessibility and portability being an important part of daily work, sensitive data travels a lot.
+With accessibility and portability being an important part of daily work, sensitive data travels continuously.
 As portable devices can be easily lost or stolen, unencrypted USBs can easily constitute the cause of a major data breach.

-While data at rest is sometimes considered to be less vulnerable than data in transit, attackers – both external and internal – often find data at rest a more valuable target than data in motion.
+While data at rest is sometimes considered to be less vulnerable than data in transit, attackers – both external and internal – often find data at rest a more valuable target.

-The eDiscovery module scans sensitive data at rest, residing on computers, shared file servers and in cloud storage, based on predefined custom content, file name or a specific compliance profile.
+eDiscovery from Endpoint Protector scans sensitive data at rest residing on computers, shared file servers, and cloud storage, based on predefined custom content, file name, or a specific compliance profile.
 Based on the results, data can be encrypted or deleted.

-DLP products can help media and entertainment companies in preventing potential data breaches and leaks by monitoring, detecting and blocking sensitive data while in motion and at rest.
-Check out our case study on how Endpoint Protector offers data loss prevention for a media company.
+Endpoint Protector can help media and entertainment companies in preventing potential data breaches and leaks by monitoring, detecting, and blocking sensitive data while in motion and at rest.